Your pet wants you to read our newsletter. (Then give them a treat.)

 How to add yogurt to your dog’s food: This one is super easy.
 Just add a dollop of non-fat plain yogurt to your dog’s bowl or pick up some probiotics (acidophilus cultures) from your local health food store.
 Yogurt is a great way to disguise some yucky medicines.

-Salmon is bursting with Omega-3 fatty acids, essential fatty acids (EFAs), which help dogs thrive.
+Salmon is bursting with omega-3 fatty acidsopens in a new tab, essential fatty acids (EFAs), which help dogs thrive.
 Omega-3s do wonders for a dog’s skin, coat and brain, as well as limit inflammatory processes that cause them arthritic pain and other chronic canine conditions.
 (If your dog has any of these conditions, ask your vet if fish oil in capsule form might help.)
 Salmon is also an excellent protein source, with many essential vitamins and minerals.*

 How to add salmon to your dog’s food: When you’re cooking salmon steaks for yourself, toss a few extra on the barbeque for your dog.
 Refrigerate or dehydrate the grilled chunks of salmon and serve them to your dog cold.